hhuynh15/hhuynh15.github.io/_posts/2022-03-21-rust-server-in-docker-on-aws.md

 ## Introduction

 This guide will teach you how to run your own Rust server on the cloud.
 This guide assumes you already have some Linux knowledge and that you will be able to manage your server on your own after everything is set up.
 This is made for people who are not familiar with Docker or cloud services.
-Although we will be using AWS for this guide, the instructions here can be applied to any cloud service provider or even on your own on dedicated server.
+Although we will be using AWS for this guide, the instructions here can be applied to any cloud service provider or even on your own dedicated server.

 ## What's Docker and why Docker?